tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 There could be exceptions to the rule but below you'll find a list of topics which I will for various reasons (prefer to) not supervise.
 Exceptions exist, for example, if you have an **extremely good idea for a replication project**.
 I also list some topics here not because of some dislike, but rather because there are others, much better placed, in our department to work with you on these topics.
 You can reach out to me if you want more information.

 * Projects using a Qualitative methodology.
 I have very, very limited experience with Qualitative methods.
 * Projects involving eye tracking, reaction time measurement, EEG, NIRS, Body Scanning, Virtual reality, hormone measurements (saliva).
 I have no experience with these methods and I feel I cannot adequately supervise projects using these methods.
+Projects using these teachniques also typically will not be possible within the time frame of your thesis.
 * Projects involving 'special populations'.
 I do not have access to 'special populations', so I cannot supervise projects involving children, vulnerable adults, service users, people with (mental) health diagnoses, teachers, prisoners, or whichever special population you have in mind.
 However, if you have strong ties with these communities, then perhaps projects on social networks are still viable.
 * Projects in Cognitive Psychology. (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Consumer Psychology / Marketing (unless they deal with colour and/or are well thought out replication projects).
 * Projects in Positive Psychology / Happiness studies.
-* Projects in Sport Psychology (unless they are dealing with social network analysis or listed above)
+* Projects in Sport Psychology (unless they are dealing with social network analysis or are topics listed above)
-* Projects in Organisational Psychology (unless they are dealing with social network analysis or listed above)
+* Projects in Organisational Psychology (unless they are dealing with social network analysis or are topics listed above)
 * Projects in Parapsychology.
 * Projects in Forensic Psychology (e.g., rape acceptance myths) or on eye-witness testimony.
 * Projects on generative AI (unless these are replications).